 - Then click Add when you’re done creating the criterion.

-- If there are any criteria that are being evaluated by everyone in the board, it will be under Shared.
-If there aren’t any criteria being evaluated by all users in the board, this section will be empty.
+- If there are any criteria that are being evaluated by everyone on the board, they will be under Shared.
+If there aren’t any criteria being evaluated by all users on the board, this section will be empty.

 Re-assigning a Criterion.

-- Go to the criterion, click on the edit icon.
+- Go to the criterion, and click on the edit icon.

 - On teams, click on the team that is currently assigned the criterion.